ricardorauber/RestService/README.md

 As you can see above, there are 3 parameters when creating your request:
 - retryAttempts: The number of attempts that `RestService` should retry to make the request.
 In the example, we have 3, so if the request fails, it will try again 3 more times
 - retryDelay: The time (in seconds) that `RestService` will wait to retry the request
-- retryAdapter: A closure with the request and the amount of attempts left to retry for you to do anything you need with your request
+- retryAdapter: A closure with the request, the amount of attempts left to retry for you to do anything you need with your request and the last response (return `nil` in this closure to cancel the process)

 The number of attempts and the delay can be set as default of the whole serice as well: